ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu

-Several cycles of high-dose chemotherapy may be used after radiation therapy in children older than 3 to 4 years old.
+Several cycles of chemotherapy may be used after radiation therapy in children older than 3 to 4 years old.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with the doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 A stem cell/bone marrow transplant may be used for children with recurrent medulloblastoma.
 A stem cell transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with you about the risks of this treatment and consider several other factors, such as the type of tumor, results of any previous treatment, and your child’s age and general health.